-Best Books about Spiritual Awakening and NonDuality
+Best Books about Spiritual Awakening and Non-Duality

-I already have a list of the best books about meditation and mindfulness, but I thought I might compile a list of the best books about Spiritual Awakening and NonDuality.
+I already have a list of the best books about meditation and mindfulness, but I thought I might compile a list of the best books about Spiritual Awakening and Non-Duality.
 It’s a subject I’ve developed an interest in over the past year and I’ve been reading/listening to a lot of books about it.

 I’m going to include the books that resonate with me.
 Whilst I’m still a seeker, I suspect that I’ll continue to lap up books featuring those who have undergone the same search and are writing about it.
 If you notice this list isn’t updated, perhaps I’ve become self realised and I no longer need to read anything about it.
-But I suspect that even if that does happen, I’ll still have an interest -the steps of spiritual awakening that people take is endlessly fascinating to me.
+But I suspect that even if that does happen, I’ll still have an interest -the steps towards spiritual awakening that people take is fascinating to me.

 Longer reviews to the books I’ve read are linked in the title.